kkrypt0nn/Python-Discord-Bot-Template/README.md

 to create my own template to let <b>you</b> guys create your discord bot in an easy way.

 Please note that this template is not supposed to be the best template, but a good template to start learning how discord.py works and to make your own bot in a simple way.
-You're

 If you plan to use this template to make your own template or bot, you **have to** give me credits somewhere and keep the copyright notice on the files.